David Campese AM was inducted into the Sport Australia Hall of Fame in 1997 as an Athlete Member for his contribution to the sport of rugby union.

 In 1998, David captained the Australian Sevens team to Commonwealth Games bronze in Kuala Lumpur, defeating Samoa 33 to 12.

-In 2001 he was inducted into the International Rugby Hall of Fame and in 2002 he was made a Member of the Order of Australia (AM) for his services to rugby union.
+2002: Made a Member of the Order of Australia (AM) for services to rugby union